 This post is partly for fun, partly as a procrastination exercise.
-I had a wonderful meeting with my editor and agent yesterday (more of which next week) and as a result of the thinking I’ve done since then, I’ve decided to get rid of one of my characters.
-When I told my husband, he came up with the wonderful idea of writing a scene where I deliberately let the character go.
-So I imagined the following exchange between myself and my soon to be ex-character, Graham.
-So thank you, Francis, for this brilliant idea, and thank you Graham – you may only be a character and therefore a figment of my imagination, but it’s been fun knowing you!
+I had a wonderful meeting with my editor and agent yesterday and as a result of the thinking I’ve done since then, I’ve decided to get rid of one of my characters and I imagined the following exchange between myself and that character:

 Here is the scene: A man sits on a bench under a wooden sign saying ‘Characters’ waiting room‘.
 To the left, there is a door with the word Author etched on the glass.
 The door opens.

 Me: ‘Come in, Graham, and take a seat.
 I think we both know why you’re here, don’t we?’